frictionlessdata/frictionless-prototype-py/docs/target/getting-started/README.md

 Let's get started with Frictionless!
-We will how how to install and use the framwork.
+We will learn how to install and use the framework.
 The simple example below will showcase the framework's basic functionality.

 ## Installation